isAlmogK/docs-hub/README.md

 Note: This command only downloads the latest image but doesn’t restart the application yet.

 ## 4. Restart Fider with the New Image
-After pulling the updated image, restart Fider to apply the changes.
+After pulling the updated image, restart Dochub to apply the changes.
 This command will update and start the container in the background:

 ```bash
 docker compose up -d